cavdimio/React-Weather-App/README.md

 Type cities around the world and see the weather!
 Enjoy the various HD background images that give the feeling of the city's weather!
 It is a project made purely for fun & it is still under construction.

-Visit the current version [here](https://thawing-caverns-80697.herokuapp.com/)
+Visit the current deployed version [here](https://evening-fortress-20708.herokuapp.com/)

 ## Getting Started